SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/SAP Process Automation/2 Create Automation/spa-dox-create-automation.md

 2. **Save** the automation.

-**Step 8: Test the Automation**
+**OPTIONAL: ONLY IF YOU HAVE THE DESKTOP AGENT CONNECTED TO YOUR TENANT** **Step 8: Test the Automation**

 1. Select Test button and enter the `Filepath` where the invoice document is stored locally on your machine.